edwin-jones/pychip8/README.md

 ```

 ## Debugging
-If you want to debug the application, run it without the [optimize](https://docs.python.org/3/using/cmdline.html#cmdoption-o) flag like so:
+If you want to debug the application, run it without the [optimize](https://docs.python.org/3/using/cmdline.html#cmdoption-o) flag:

 ```
 python -m pychip8